MattX/eurydice/spec.md

 The function's identifier is the sequence of words and argument positions in the name.
 It is valid for a function identifier to contain no words, or to contain no argument positions.

-Each argument name can optionally be annotated with a type.
+Each argument name can optionally be annotated with a type. `n`, `s`, and `d` correspond to `int`, `list` (sequence), and `pool` (dice) argument types.
+Specifying types explicitly causes special behavior if the actual arguments passed are of different types from the specification, as explained above.

 ### Return from function